 Preserving Missouri's Educational Heritage

 Old schools are part of Missouri’s story.
-When we save these schools, we keep the memories alive.
+Preserving these schools keeps the memories alive and honors early teachers.

 Old schools are part of Missouri’s story.
-When we save these schools, we keep the memories alive.
+Preserving these schools keeps the memories alive and honors early teachers.

 The Missouri Historic Schools Alliance was started in 1993 by author David Burton.
 In 2003, MHSA became a University of Missouri Extension program.
 In 2025, MHSA was reborn thanks to an estate gift from Virginia Snyder.
 You can become an alliance member online here.